Analytics has taken the world by storm & It is the powerhouse for all the digital transformation happening in every industry.

 Lift Chart: These are widely used in campaign targeting problems, to determine which decile can we target customers for a specific campaign.
 Also, it tells you how much response you can expect from the new target base.

-Model: There are more than 50+ modeling techniques like regressions, decision trees, SVM, GLM, Neural networks etc present in any technology platform like SAS Enterprise miner, IBM SPSS or R. They are broadly categorized under supervised and unsupervised methods into classification, clustering, association rules.
+Model: There are more than 50+ modeling techniques like regressions, decision trees, SVM, GLM, Neural networks, etc present in any technology platform like SAS Enterprise Miner, IBM SPSS or R. They are broadly categorized under supervised and unsupervised methods into classification, clustering, association rules.

-Optimization: It the Use of simulations techniques to identify scenarios which will produce best results within available constraints e.g. Sale price optimization, identifying optimal Inventory for maximum fulfillment & avoid stock outs
+Optimization: It the Use of simulations techniques to identify scenarios which will produce best results within available constraints e.g. Sale price optimization, identifying optimal Inventory for maximum fulfillment & avoid stockouts

 R: Today every university and even corporates are using R for statistical model building.
 It is freely available and there are licensed versions like Microsoft R. more than 7000 packages are now available at disposal to data scientists.

 Sentiment Analytics: Is the process of determining whether an information or service provided by business leads to positive, negative or neutral human feelings or opinions.
-All the consumer product companies are measuring the sentiments 24/7 and adjusting there marketing strategies.
+All the consumer product companies are measuring the sentiments 24/7 and adjusting their marketing strategies.

 Text Analytics: It is used to discover & extract meaningful patterns and relationships from the text collection from social media site such as Facebook, Twitter, Linked-in, Blogs, Call center scripts.

-What-If analysis: It is the method to simulate various business scenarios questions like what if we increased our marketing budget by 20%, what will be impact on sales?
+What-If analysis: It is the method to simulate various business scenarios questions like what if we increased our marketing budget by 20%, what will impact on sales?
 Monte Carlo simulation is very popular.

 What do you think should come for X, Y, Z?